JoeAtGenerellem/generellem/README.md

 #### Project Status:

-Generellem is still in Beta.
-The Beta 2 release has several breaking changes.
-If you need help, please visit [Discussions](https://github.com/JoeAtGenerellem/generellem/discussions) or create a new [Issue](https://github.com/JoeAtGenerellem/generellem/issues).
+Generellem is now a v1.0 released product.
+If you find a bug, create a new [Issue](https://github.com/JoeAtGenerellem/generellem/issues).

 The framework is cross-platform.
-The plans are to target the latest version of C# and the latest .NET LTS release.
-The initial releases are building around Azure and Windows technologies.
+We will be targeting the latest version of C# and the latest .NET LTS release, which is currently .NET 8.0.
+The initial releases are building around Azure and Windows technologies and we'll expand to other plaforms and technologies as we go.
+BTW, the demos already run on Linux, MacOS, and Windows.

 Generellem open-source is the underlying engine of the commercial [Generellem SaaS](https://generellem.ai/) product.
-So, you can expect regular updates over time.
+You can expect regular updates over time.

 #### Getting Started